rikukissa/isomorphic-flux-concept/README.md

 ![Flowchart](https://raw.githubusercontent.com/rikukissa/isomorphic-flux-concept/master/meta/websocket-flow.png)

 ## Why?
 I wanted to see what's the extent of isomorphism possible to be accomplished with this architecture.
-I was expecting to hit a stone wall in some point and to realize that this can't be done for some obvious reason.
-It was a positive surprice to notice that this is actually possible, the implementation is fairly simple (although a bit mind bending) and the amount of environment conditionals remained almost nonexistent.
+I was expecting to hit a stone wall at some point and to realize that this can't be done for some obvious reason.
+It was a positive surprise to notice that this is actually possible, the implementation is fairly simple (although a bit mind bending) and the amount of environment conditionals remained almost nonexistent.

 I have no idea if this could be applied to a real-world architecture and would definitely like to hear ideas about how it could be done, could or should I change something in the current implementation and what kind of applications would benefit from this kind of structure.